chrismile/CloudRendering/README.md

   [Microsoft Visual Studio](https://visualstudio.microsoft.com/vs/).
 - Using [MSYS2](https://www.msys2.org/) to install all dependencies and compile the program using MinGW.

-In the project folder, a script called `build-windows.bat` can be found automating this build process using vcpkg and Visual Studio.
+In the project folder, a script called `build-msvc.bat` can be found automating this build process using vcpkg and Visual Studio.
 It is recommended to run the script using the `Developer PowerShell for VS 2022` (or VS 2019 depending on your Visual Studio version).
 The build script will also launch the program after successfully building it.
 Building the program is regularly tested on Windows 10 and 11 with Microsoft Visual Studio 2019 and 2022.